-I studied all of GMs recent SEC filings.
+I studied all of GM’s recent SEC filings.
 And retrieved from various sources all the press releases and news articles I could find.
-And of course looked at the competitive situation they faced in their various markets.
+And of course, they looked at the competitive situation they faced in their various markets.

 The result was, after about five weeks I sent Mr. Kerkorian a report.
 In simplest terms, the report had two key conclusions:

-1. GM has a mountain of liquidity on hand”both cash and non-core assets that can be sold.
-So it has the wherewithal it fix it’self.
+1. GM has a mountain of liquidity on hand” both cash and non-core assets that can be sold.
+So it has the wherewithal it fixes itself.

 2. The board of directors and management need to do five things:

-We eliminated things like the JJ program, a vehicle that was intended to compete against the Suzuki Samurai, but just didnt have much volume or profit potential”at least not enough to “make a difference.”
+- The Dodge Ram pickup renewal.
+We eliminated things like the JJ program, a vehicle that was intended to compete against the Suzuki Samurai, but just didn’t have much volume or profit potential” at least not enough to “make a difference.”

 2. Our product development processes were re-organized into the platform team approach to break down the walls between the various functional areas and enable focus on the vehicle programs themselves rather than the parochial interests of each functional area.
 Importantly, this also resulted in better volume planning and therefore more realistic financial planning.